k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 If the Discovery process does not identify any differences in either the data source or the configuration rules, it does not create a new Catalog version.

-If changes are found, a new version is created and the can be analyzed by version comparison, as explained further in this article.
+If differences are detected, a new version is created and they can then be analyzed through version comparison, as described later in this article.

 An additional trigger for a version creation is a manual edit of the Catalog.